AidLift/AidLift_Drone/README.md

-Please go to the process-image branch's ReadME for steps on how to the run the project locally
+DISCLAIMER: Please go to the process-image branch's ReadME for steps on how to the run the project locally!!